leggetter/leggetter.co.uk/_posts/2014-12-04-rejoining-pusher.md

 ---
 layout: post
 title: "Rejoining Pusher"
 excerpt: "The callback has been invoked, the Promise fulfilled.
-I'm *super-excited* to be re-joining Pusher to head up evangelism and developer experience."
+I'm *super-excited* to be rejoining Pusher to head up evangelism and developer experience."

 ---

 The callback has been invoked, the Promise<sup><small>&#9728;</small></sup> fulfilled.
-I'm *super-excited* to be re-joining [Pusher](http://pusher.com) to head up evangelism and developer experience.
+I'm *super-excited* to be rejoining [Pusher](http://pusher.com) to head up evangelism and developer experience.

 This leaves a BladeRunnerJS Developer Evangelist role vacant so please [get in touch](mailto:phil@leggetter.co.uk) if you're interested.